-Heat-related stress can lead to impaired Player performance (for example, dizziness, headaches, collapse and illness).
-In extreme cases, heat can be life threatening.
+Heat stress can impair the wellbeing of Players and Football Officials (for example, dizziness, headaches, collapse and illness).
+In extreme cases, heat stroke can develop which may be life threatening.
 Preventing and managing heat stress and injury will ensure safe performance and may improve Player recovery.
 To prevent and manage heat stress, careful planning and preparation is required in accordance with this Section.